NHSDigital/integration-adaptor-lab-results/README.md

 ## Configuration

 All configuration options can be found in the [application.yml](/src/main/resources/application.yml) file.
-The adaptor reads its configuration from environment variables ot override the defaults.
+The adaptor reads its configuration from environment variables to override the defaults.
 The following sections describe the environment variables used to configure the adaptor.

 Variables without a default value and not marked optional *MUST* be defined for the adaptor to run.